includeRubiks/Doss-Blog/README.md

-#DOSS blog
+# DOSS blog
-This is my blog, hosted on github pages.
+This is my blog,